gradle/gradle/design-docs/dependency-management-for-custom-components.md

     - The expected binary type.
 Only jvm library binaries will be supported for this story.
     - The usage.
 Only 'compile' and 'runtime' will be supported for this story.
 - Produces a `ResolutionResult` and an `ArtifactResolutionResult`.
-- Dependencies are resolved as per the `Configuration` API.
+- External module dependencies are resolved as per the `Configuration` API.
     - All usages should resolve using the `default` configuration, or the configuration specified using an override.
+- Project dependencies are resolved as per the `Configuration` API.
+    - All usages should resolve using the `default` configuarion.
+    - Fail if a project dependency contains configuration, artifact or exclude overrides
 - A custom plugin can use this API to resolve a graph of dependencies.

+#### User visible changes

+Resolve dependencies with inline notation:

+    def compileClasspath = dependencies.newDependencySet()
+                .withType(JvmLibrary.class)
+                .withUsage(Usage.COMPILE)
+                .forDependencies("org.group:module:1.0", ...) // Any dependency notation, or dependency instances
+                .create()

+    compileTask.classPath = compileClasspath.files
+    assert compileClasspath.files == compileClasspath.artifactResolutionResult.files

+Resolve dependencies based on a configuration:

+    def testRuntimeUsage = dependencies.newDependencySet()
+                .withType(JvmLibrary.class)
+                .withUsage(Usage.RUNTIME)
+                .forDependencies(configurations.test.incoming.dependencies)
+                .create()
+    copy {
+        from testRuntimeUsage.artifactResolutionResult.artifactFiles
+        into "libs"
+    }

+    testRuntimeUsage.resolutionResult.allDependencies { dep ->
+        println dep.requested
+    }

+Resolve dependencies not added a configuration:

+    dependencies {
+        def lib1 = create("org.group:mylib:1.+") {
+            transitive false
+        }
+        def projectDep = project(":foo")
+    }
+    def deps = dependencies.newDependencySet()
+                .withType(JvmLibrary)
+                .withUsage(Usage.RUNTIME)
+                .forDependencies(lib1, projectDep)
+                .create()
+    deps.files.each {
+        println it
+    }

 #### Test cases

+- Project can use new resolution API to:
+    - Use jars from external module dependencies, both direct and transitive
+        - referenced by override configuration of an external module dependency
+        - referenced by artifact and classifier overrides on an external module dependency
-- Project with custom plugin that uses new resolution API can use the jar produced by another project that uses the `java` plugin.
+    - Use jars from another project that applies the `java` plugin, both direct and transitive
+- Fails if a project dependency contains configuration, artifact or exclude overrides

 #### Open issues